zoeskan/MCB185/unit6-sequences.md

 Let's say you get 500 Gs and 500Cs.
 How many Gs do you think the next window will have it's just 1 bp away?
 499, 500, or 501.
 You're losing 1 nt on the left and gaining a new nt on the right.
 The counts can't change by more than just those 2 letters.
-So why bother counting everything in the middle
+So why bother counting everything in the middle?

 A much more efficient algorithm only counts the initial window.
 After that, it "moves" the window by dropping off one nucleotide on the left and adding one on the right.

-Re-write 61skewer.py as 62skewer.py using the more efficient algorithm and then calculate GC-skew and GC composition in 1000 nt windows in the E.coli genome.
+Re-write `61skewer.py` as `62skewer.py` using the more efficient algorithm and then calculate GC-skew and GC composition in 1000 nt windows in the E.coli genome.

 For debugging purposes you might find it very useful to write the program
 twice: once using the wasteful strategy in `61skewer.py` and once using the